aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 }
 ```

-Take the value of the `certificateId` key from the output and update the `certificateId` value in the `iotResources` that we are about to create below.
+Make a note of the `certificateId` key from the output above.
+You will use this to update the `certificateId` value in the `iotResources` custom resource that you create below.

-Once again we can use the `amplify add custom` command to create the IoT resources that we need with CDK:
+Once again we can use the `amplify add custom` command to create the IoT resources that we need with CDK.
+From the root folder of the project, run the following command:

 ```sh
 amplify add custom